Alexpena76/holbertonschool-hbnb/part2/README.md

 # HBnB Application - Code Documentation

 ## Overview
 This is a Flask-based REST API application that implements a vacation rental platform similar to AirBnB.
 The application follows a layered architecture with clear separation between Presentation, Business Logic, Service, and Persistence layers.
-It uses the Repository and Facade patterns to ensure maintainability, scalability, and loose coupling between components.
+It uses the Repository and Facade patterns to ensure maintainability, scalability, and loose coupling between components

 ## Code Structure
 The implementation consists of a modular design organized across multiple layers:
 ```
 hbnb/
-├── run.py (Entry Point)
+nano README.md├── run.py (Entry Point)
 ├── config.py (Configuration)
 ├── requirements.txt (Dependencies)
 └── app/